cjy13753/ActivityCalculator/README.md

 ## Todo
 - [ ] Make it a simple web app so I can use it on any devices where I can log in to my Google account.
+- [ ] Detect if there are at least two concurrent events.
+If so, fail the operation.